-AIPPI note that the trigger language "who obtained information about the industrial design" is too broad, in that the "information about the industrial design" may not be related to the appearance of the design. (e.g. "information" can related to many things, including dates, names, places etc.)"
+Lastly, AIPPI notes that the trigger language "who obtained information about the industrial design" is too broad, in that as currently drafted the "information about the industrial design" has no apparent relation to the disclosure. (e.g. "information" could related to many things, including merely dates, names, places etc. of the industrial design).
+The information obtained should refer to disclosed information.
+AIPPI suggests amendments on how the language can be better tailored to draw a connection between what was "disclosed" and what was "obtained."